microsoft/qsharp-compiler/src/ProjectTemplates/README.md

-This folder contains the definitions for the custom dotnet templates provided by the Quantum Development Kit.
+This folder contains the definitions for the NuGet package containing templates for Q# projects.
+These templates are provided for working with the command line; there is a separate set of templates each that is included with the VS and the VS Code extension.

 Microsoft documentation for creating custom templates: https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates